10 useful tips and tricks for Blender (with videos)

 To quickly parent one object or set of objects to another in Blender you have to go to the Outliner window where all the objects are located, select the ones you want to parent and then drag them to the object you want to parent them to while holding down the SHIFT key, optionally you can press ALT to keep the transformation of the parent objects.

-#4 — Render image with transparency in Blender (applies to Cycles and Eevee)
+#4 – Render image with transparency in Blender (works for Cycles and Eevee)

 In many occasions it is very useful to render only the visible parts of a 3D model and make the rest of the rendering transparent, for example when you want to create a GIF of yourself dancing and place it in an article about Blender tips.